antoniosehk/antoniosehk.github.io/README.md

 Antonio obtained his Ph.D. in [Systems Design Engineering](https://uwaterloo.ca/systems-design-engineering/) specialized in Intelligent Systems and Software (ISS) at the [University of Waterloo (UW)](https://uwaterloo.ca/).
 He also obtained his M.Phil in Computer Science and Engineering and B.Sc. in Computer Science degree with 1st class honor from [the Chinese University of Hong Kong (CUHK)](http://www.cuhk.edu.hk/) in 2014 and 2011 respectively.
 He was placed on the Dean’s list (Top 10%) his graduating year.

+He is currently a postdoctoral fellow responsible for Machine Learning Software Development in Kimia Lab for the Vector Institute Pathfinder project to apply and deploy deep learning in detecting Pneumothorax on chest X-ray images, collaboratively with University Health Network in Toronto.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for